PayBreak/retailer-integration-guide/_includes/v4/notifications.md

-The Notification Service will send a HTTP POST request to your Notification URL.
+The Notification Service will send a HTTP POST request to your Notification URL configured in the back office.

 The Notification Service will keep trying to send notifications until a HTTP 200 status code is returned or the maximum number of attempts is reached.
 At the